COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Introduction

+\begin{itemize} \item We propose a \textit{im2col}-based formulation of the 2D CNN convolution layer using OBC representations of inputs (Scheme~A) and weights (Scheme~B), as initial part of the COMET framework. \item We introduce four LUT architectures based on efficient hardware OBC techniques and optimize the SA unit by unifying pre-scaled bias and offset terms, improving hardware efficiency. \item We explore and evaluate the design space of the OBC-GEMM framework using Scheme A and Scheme B based on the proposed LUT architectures, analyzing key design trade-offs. \item We investigate the impact of fixed-point quantization on the accuracy of LeNet-5 {and All-CNN-C} models and integrate the proposed OBC-GEMM core into their convolutional kernels for hardware evaluation. \item We compare the {proposed architectures integrated with LeNet-5 and All-CNN-C against state-of-the-art hardware accelerators, highlighting the improvements in resource–energy trade-offs.} \end{itemize}

 The remainder of this paper is organized as follows.
 Section~II introduces the OBC formulation of a standard CNN.
-Section~III presents the proposed LUT architectures and analyzes their co-optimization trade-offs.
-Section~IV discusses the design considerations and evaluation of the proposed OBC-GEMM module.
-Section~V provides a comparative analysis of the proposed design against state-of-the-art CNN accelerators.
-Finally, Section~VI concludes the paper.
+Section~III presents the proposed LUT architectures and their co-optimization trade-offs.
+Section~IV covers the evaluation of the OBC-GEMM module.
+Section~V describes the CNN models consideration and accuracy results.
+Section~VI provides comparison with state-of-the-art CNN accelerators, and Section~VII concludes the paper.